 Ismael Ruiz-Millan, District Superintendent

-During his tenure at Duke Divinity School, Ismael developed and taught courses on pastoral care to pastors and laypersons from Nicaragua, Honduras, El Salvador, Guatemala and Peru.
-He has also taught courses on mission and World Christianity in the Course of Study at Duke.
+During his tenure at Duke Divinity School, Ismael developed and taught courses on pastoral care to pastors and laypersons from Nicaragua, Honduras, El Salvador, Guatemala, and Peru.
+He has also taught mission and World Christianity courses in the Course of Study at Duke.
 He has developed seminars, workshops, and learning opportunities on Cultural Humility and Leadership.
 In addition, he directed different programs within Duke Divinity School that targeted students and non-Hispanic clergy and laity who wanted to be in ministry with the Hispanic and Latino population in the U.S.

-Sarah Carter, Corridor/ Heritage Administrative Assistant to the DS
+Heidi Seifert, Corridor/ Heritage Administrative Assistant to the DS

 David Johnson, Co-Lay Leader